philc/book-notes/psychology/principles - ray dalio.md

   * "Nature" poses trick questions for the important matters.
 Many consistently fail.
 Those who can focus on the second order will hit their goals and succeed.
   * "Don't let pain stand in the way of your progress."
-    * Instead, understand how to manage pain to produce progress.
   * Nature sorts people by those who respond to first order consequences (they will fail) vs. those who respond to second order (they will succeed)
     * "Quite often the first-order consequences are the temptations that cost us what we really